Fenzland/BetterJS/README.md

 * [run](./docs/fp/run.md)
 * [if](./docs/fp/if.md)

+#### Paradigm free

+There are three paradigms in the JavaScript world, when a function has a main parameter and some of other parameters or options.
+The traditional JavaScript paradigm (OOP) put the main parameter as the `this` context; another widely used paradigm is put the main parameter at the first; the last paradigm that from other FP languages is put the main parameter at the last of parameter list.

+We provide various way to make them work together.
+Expect `curry`, we also support `yrruc` for the first parameter paradigm; A group methods of `detach` to help you convert a method with `this` into a functio; And `toMethod` let you convert functions into methods.

+#### Using prototypes

 There are dozens of Functional Programming (FP) libraries.
 They often leave standard methods away, and make functions themselves.
-However, BetterJS only do the basic work and fully reuse then standard methods on the prototypes.
+However, BetterJS only do the basic work and fully reuse then standard methods on the prototypes to make it minimal.

 Here is the code with a typical FP library.
 Obviously, they implement `map`, `join`, `slice` repeatedly.
 ```javascript